mwidjaja1/3pfl/README.md

 ## 1. Be friendly to our team ❤️

 - You will be demoted or booted if 3+ active captains determined that you attacked another teammate.
 This includes bullying, harassment, cursing, misleading, or rudeness towards another teammate, _even if the other side was at fault too_.
 - You will be asked to stop if 3+ active captains determined you did something that wasn't appropriate or beneficial for our community.
 This includes abusing your team role, disobeying a captain, or doing something which was illegal, NSFW, or discriminatory.
 We are more strict on the in-game chat, to comply with Noodlecake's TOS.
-If you continue not to stop after we asked you to, you will be demoted or booted.
+If you continue after we asked you to stop, you will be demoted or booted.

 You can report any issues by [DM'ing a captain on Discord](https://discord.gg/RGzcnXfWhv) or by submitting a report on our [Homepage](https://linktr.ee/3pfl).